rydmike/rydmike.github.io/colorscheme.md

 <img src="https://rydmike.com/assets/DarkScheme019.png?raw=true" alt="light 19" width="200"/>
 <img src="https://rydmike.com/assets/DarkScheme020.png?raw=true" alt="light 20" width="200"/>

-## Funky Theme Names?
+## Funky Color Scheme Names?

-So where do the funky theme names come from?
+So where do the funky scheme names come from?
 Like Mandy red and Hippie blue among others.
-I used the Flexfold demo app's custom theme mode, to design s§ome of the color schemes in FlexColorScheme.
-When you do that the used [**FlexColorPicker**](https://rydmike.com/colorpicker) names the chosen color automatically.
-Sometimes the color names where just too hip to not use them in its scheme name too.
+I used the Flexfold demo app's custom theme mode, to design some of the color schemes in FlexColorScheme.
+While doing that, [**FlexColorPicker**](https://rydmike.com/colorpicker) names the chosen color automatically.
+Sometimes the automatically assigned color names where just so hip, that I had to use them in the scheme names too.

 ---

 Now when the secrets of the color schemes and interactive theming in the Flexfold demo app have been revealed, why not head over to [**pub.dev and give FlexColorScheme**](https://pub.dev/packages/flex_color_scheme) and give it a try!

-Page updated 27.12.2020
+Page updated 29.12.2020